 Naturalization is the process to become a U.S. citizen if you were born outside of the United States.
-The N-400 is the application for eligible green card holders (permanent residents) to become a naturalized citizen.
+The N-400 is the application for eligible green card holders (permanent residents) to become naturalized citizens.
 Immigrants who either have been green card holders for 3–5 years or meet various military service requirements.

 Am I Eligible to Apply for Naturalization?

 In addition to waiting three (marriage to a US citizen) or five years after getting your green card, you must also satisfy the following requirements to proceed with the naturalization process for U.S. citizenship:

 - You must be at least 18 years old.